Solinea/goldstone-server/docs/HACKING.md

     $ cd ~/devel
     $ git clone https://github.com/Solinea/goldstone-server.git

-If you install in a location other than `~/devel/goldstone-server`, you will need to set the GS_PROJ_TOP_DIR environment variable accordingly.
+If you install in a location other than `~/devel/goldstone-server`, you will need to set the `GS_PROJ_TOP_DIR` environment variable to the directory containing the source.

+## Configure a Goldstone virtualenv

+Execute the following script to complete the virtualenv wrapper package setup (note that the version in the path may be different):

+     $ /usr/local/Cellar/pyenv-virtualenvwrapper/20140609/bin/pyenv-sh-virtualenvwrapper

+Add the following lines to your shell startup script (`.bashrc`, `.zshrc`, etc.):

+    export VIRTUALENVWRAPPER_PYTHON=/usr/local/bin/python
+    export VIRTUALENVWRAPPER_VIRTUALENV=/usr/local/bin/virtualenv
+    export WORKON_HOME=$HOME/.virtualenvs
+    export PROJECT_HOME=$HOME/devel
+    source /usr/local/bin/virtualenvwrapper.sh

+   Open a new terminal window and confirm that these environment variables have been set.
+Once satisfied, move on to creating the virtualenv:

+    $ mkvirtualenv -a $PROJECT_HOME/goldstone-server goldstone-server

+   Copy this [postactivate](https://gist.github.com/jxstanford/6ee6cc61143113776d0d#file-postactivate) script into your `$WORKON_HOME/goldstone-server/bin` folder, overwriting the original.

 ## Install the Development OpenStack VM